gradle/gradle/subprojects/docs/src/docs/release/notes.md

         destination = 'generated-ivy.xml'
     }

-Executing `gradle generateIvyModuleDescriptor` will result in the ivy module descriptor being written to the file specified.
+Executing `gradle generateIvyModuleDescriptor` will result in the Ivy module descriptor being written to the file specified.
 This task is automatically wired into the respective PublishToIvyRepository tasks, so you do not need to explicitly call this task to publish your module.

 ### The new maven-publish plugin